jess-bk/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

 # watched the recorded live stream
-1. added the Dockerfile and thats contains the image and the scirpt that are instructions how to run the application, this was created in the backend-flask
+1. added the Dockerfile that contains the image and the scirpt that are set of instructions how to run the application, this was created in the backend-flask
 2.
 ```
 FROM python:3.10-slim-buster